 Consider these pictures, and notice the minimal pick depth available

 It’s notable that the maximum pick depth available is about 1mm.
 Shawn picks close to the bridge pickup when playing fast picking licks/patterns.
 As we fret notes, the fretted string dips beneath the plane described by the other strings.
 The amount the string moves below the plane is variable and depends on the fretted note.
-The dip is greatest half-way between the fret and the bridge and negligible at the bridge.
+The dip is greatest at the fret and and negligible at the bridge.
 Picking near the bridge minimizes the unpredictability introduced by this factor.
 Also, a ringing string is displaced from its neutral position a lesser amount near it’s endpoints, further reducing the unpredictability of picking a vibrating string.

 Let’s consider a little geometry now, this should be familiar to most here.
 You’ve seen calculations like these in CTC material before.